-- The original document that you need a certified copy of
+- British passport that you need a certified copy of

-- The correct fee – see the list of fees and by cash or Mastercard/Visa Debit/Credit Card
+- correct fee – see the list of fees and by cash or Mastercard/Visa Debit/Credit Card

 Book an appointment to make a certified copy in the British Embassy in Athens

 Prepare a document in English

 This service is for customers who require a signed and stamped version of one of our standard letters.